- 3-4 ice cubes, or 1 large ice cube

 Enter promo code: MOSTLYMATCHA during checkout for a 15% storewide discount for readers of my blog!
 No minimum, and no expiration date.

 Rösle Stainless Steel Fine Mesh Strainer (for sifting matcha)

 Matcha cold brew is quick and easy to make—perfect for a hot summer day.
-This recipe is inspired by the first matcha cold brew I had at Front Coffee + Café.
-They served it in a mason jar with beautiful large hand-cut ice cubes.
+This recipe is inspired by the first matcha cold brew I tried at Front Coffee + Café.
+They served it in a mason jar with a beautiful large hand-cut ice cube.
 This inspired me to buy a special clear ice tray to make my own giant ice cubes at home.

 I’d love to see your cold brew on Instagram or Twitter—please use my hashtag #mostlymatchablog or leave a comment below.

 Used this recipe today to make my morning matcha and loved it!
 It was the perfect morning drink

 Thank you, Jenny!

 Yay!
 Glad to hear you liked the post.
 Miss you.
 Matcha cheers!